Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 They paused in the treetops not far from the river bank.

-"So…?"
+"So...?"
 Vemet hinted.

 Vemik handed him the dead root bird and prepared his bird-spear-thrower.
 "You have a good arm, father.
-Put it…" he notched a spear and took aim. "...there, by that rock."
+Put it..." he notched a spear and took aim. "...there, by that rock."

 Vemet’s tail lashed as he calculated the distance, then he pulled his arm back and tossed the bird onto the muddy beach by the water’s edge.

 The water rippled.
-Vemik drew the string, gritting his teeth in anticipation…
+Vemik drew the string, gritting his teeth in anticipation...

 A hill of jaw and muscle burst out of the water with astonishing speed and violence, and snatched up the bird.
 It was as long as three People from tail-tip to teeth, and it tipped its head back to toss the bird back down the length of its mouth and swallow its meal whole.

 Vemik released the string.
-At *exactly* the wrong moment, something…. strange… flashed in front of him and the spear struck that instead, bouncing off in two broken pieces to land at angles in the mud.
+At *exactly* the wrong moment, something.... strange... flashed in front of him and the spear struck that instead, bouncing off in two broken pieces to land at angles in the mud.
 The Yshek snarled, whipped around and wriggled back down the muddy bank into the water.
 The waves it made rushed away towards the far bank, and the last contemptuous flick of its tail was just the extra insult Vemik needed to know that a truly legendary prize had escaped him.

 The three of them stared at the thing he had accidentally shot instead.
 It had reeled in the air but seemed otherwise unharmed, and it hummed and whined to itself as it danced around their tree, aiming a single large black eye at them.